 Israeli authorities may impose travel restrictions on some visitors to Israel and the West Bank.
 The Israeli authorities have not provided clear information about which categories of travellers can expect to be subject to these restrictions.

-Visitors entering Israel via the Allenby Bridge crossing who indicate they are planning to travel to the West Bank may have their passports stamped ‘Palestinian Authority Only’.
+Visitors entering Israel via the Allenby Bridge crossing who indicate they are planning to travel to the West Bank may have their passports stamped 'Palestinian Authority Only'.
 If a passport receives this stamp, the passport holder is restricted to West Bank destinations and prevented from entering Israel and Jerusalem.
-Travellers should be alert to which stamp they receive.
+Be alert to which stamp you receive.
 Airport officials may require visitors to sign a form that prohibits them entering the West Bank.
 The Australian Embassy will have limited ability to intervene in these situations.